How to build your inventory¶

 General for all connections:

-- The password to use to authenticate to the host (never store this variable in plain text; always use a vault.
-See Variables and Vaults)
+The password to use to authenticate to the host (never store this variable in plain text; always use a vault.
+See Keep vaulted variables safely visible)

 Specific to the SSH connection: